dwhoban/craft-commerce-xero-2/README.md

-# Xero plugin for Craft CMS 3.x
+# Craft Commerce Xero plugin for Craft CMS 3.x

 A Craft Commerce Integration for Xero